 Are bags included with the Separett Villa?

-Yes, the Separett Villa comes with 1 roll of bags.
+Yes, the Separett Villa comes with 1 roll of bags (10 count).
 But if you need more, we have the GMO Free compostable Waste Bags by Bio Bag available and the Separett Compostable Waste Bags also work.

 How long time does it take until the Separett Compostable waste bag disintegrates?